neovim/neovim.github.io/README.md

 This repository contains the source for the neovim.io website.
 The Neovim core project is: https://github.com/neovim/neovim
-Note that www.neovim.io/doc is served by https://github.com/neovim/doc (which previoulsy crawled neovim.io/doc2 generated from this repository).
+Note that www.neovim.io/doc is served by https://github.com/neovim/doc (which previously crawled neovim.io/doc2 generated from this repository).

 ## Contributing